-Authors Main content Results

-Lu et al. They investigated the The music

-efficacy of music therapy was

-therapy on sleep effective in

-disorders in patients treating sleep

-with schizophrenia. disorders in

-patients with

-schizophrenia.

-Zhao [5] They proposed an They

-optimized restricted validated the

-Boltzmann machine accuracy of

-(RBM) Teature the algorithm

-extraction model avporiments

-combined with a experiments.

-algorithm to detect

-electroencenhalogram

-changes in children

-with autism spectrum

-disorder during music

-therapy.

-Chen et al. They investigated the The group

-[6] effects of group music music therapy

-therapy on improving appeared to be

-anxiety and self- effective in

-esteem in Chinese improving

-prisoners. anxiety and

-self-esteem,

-and was most

-beneficial for

-prisoners who

-were young or

-less educated.
+Authors Main content Results Lu et al. They investigated the efficacy of music therapy on sleep disorders in patients with schizophrenia.
+The music therapy was effective in treating sleep disorders in patients with schizophrenia.
+Zhao [5] They proposed an optimized restricted Boltzmann machine (RBM) feature extraction model combined with a softmax classification algorithm to detect electroencephalogram changes in children with autism spectrum disorder during music therapy.
+They validated the accuracy of the algorithm through experiments.
+Chen et al. [6] They investigated the effects of group music therapy on improving anxiety and self- esteem in Chinese prisoners.
+The group music therapy appeared to be effective in improving anxiety and self-esteem, and was most beneficial for prisoners who were young or less educated.